-The Emergency fund and Repair and Replacement fund are agency and were approved by the Board on February 3, 2011.
+The Emergency fund and Repair and Replacement fund are agency funds and were approved by the Board on February 3, 2011.
 Both the Emergency fund and the Repair and Replacement Fund are to be funded through specific contributions from the user partners and utilized for specified purposes.
 The Emergency fund target balance is \$2,000,000 and was funded over a two-year period.
-For the Repair and Replacement fund, Buckman established an accumulation target of \$411,812 in annual contributions to be fully funded by the end of each fiscal year.
+For the Repair and Replacement fund, Buckman established an accumulation target of \$823,624 with \$411,812 in annual contributions for fiscal year 2015.

-Buckman Direct Diversion Project Water Treatment Facility Operations Notes to Financial Statements June 30, 2013
+Buckman Direct Diversion Project Water Treatment Facility Operations Notes to Financial Statements June 30, 2014